rackerlabs/technical-blog/_posts/2015-08-13-install-openstack-from-source5.md

     EOF

-Since this is the compute nod,e we need to configure the `nova-compute.conf` file and to set the proper privileges for the file:
+Since this is the compute node, we need to configure the `nova-compute.conf` file and to set the proper privileges for the file:

     cat > /etc/nova/nova-compute.conf << EOF
     [DEFAULT]